jhcos1/ProjetoXML_PA/README.md

 ### Tag properties and methods

 The Class Tag manages Tags and its attributes.
+**It is not possible to create a Tag without is parent**.
+Therefore, to create the first Tag, whose parent is Document, we must create it first.
 To create a Document with main Tag class, please use Document class.